 Twentsch Ros (1948) Cor van Kralingen

 Art often functioned as a logo of a business premises, as a logo, such as the Twentsch Ros on the roof molding of this building.
-This bank building was designed by the Rotterdam architect Ad van der Steur and sculptor Cor van Kralingen made the figurative image.
-To increase the decorative effect, the artist added symbols of the sea trade, such as a bale and a fish under the horse.
-The motto of post-war Rotterdam, 'Stronger through Struggle', adorns the facade below.
-However, the steed was a strange contrast to the square building, but the statue was regarded by contemporaries as the first post-war artwork of allure.
+This bank building was designed by the Rotterdam architect Ad van der Steur and sculptor Cor van Kralingen created the figurative image.
+To enhance the decorative effect, the artist added symbols of the sea trade, such as a bale and a fish under the horse.
+Underneath on the facade is the motto of post-war Rotterdam, 'Stronger through Struggle'.
+The steed, however, formed a strange contrast to the square building, but the statue was regarded by contemporaries as the first post-war work of art of allure.
 The horse sometimes seems to float, as it is placed on the roof.
-It is not only a symbol of trade, but also of freedom, daring, optimism and hope - especially hope for a good future.
+It is not only a symbol of trade, but also of freedom, courage, optimism and hope - especially hope for a good future.
 It Twentsch Ros not only symbolized the resilience of the Twentsche Bank after the war, but also served as a model for the reconstruction of Rotterdam.
 On a poster for the public excursion 'Rotterdam 1953.
-A new city' (1953), published by the municipal Bureau of Information & Publicity, the prancing horse towered high above the contours of the resurrected city.
+A new city' (1953), published by the municipal Information & Publicity Office, the prancing horse towered high above the contours of the resurrecting city.
 In 2010 this building became a national monument.